HeliosLang/compiler/doc/02-wallet_setup.md

-# Part 2 of Plutus-Light how-to guide: Wallet setup and funding
+# Part 2 of Plutus-Light tutorial: Wallet setup and funding
 Start an interactive shell in your *cardano-node* docker container:
 ```bash
 $ docker exec -it <container-id> bash